rackerlabs/support-how-to/content/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard.md

 works.
 You can wait a few days to see if the job completes, or you can force the job to run by performing the following steps.

-1. In the Object Explorer pane of SQL Server&reg; Management Studio, browse to **SQL Server&reg; Agent > Jobs**.
+1. In the Object Explorer pane of SQL Server Management Studio, browse to **SQL Server Agent > Jobs**.

 2. Right-click the maintenance plan and select **Start Job at Step**.

     This command runs the first section of the maintenance plan.

-3. If the job completes without error, run the next step of the maintenance plan and test-run the setup.
-Repeat this step for all subplans that you created in the maintenance plan.
+3. If the job completes without error, run the next step of the maintenance plan and test run the setup.
+Repeat this step for all sub plans that you created in the maintenance plan.

 If all of your steps run without error, your maintenance plan works and you are finished.